 - Scroll down and under Mirror iPhone Alerts from turn off the toggles next to apps.

-While you can keep notification alerts turned on for specific apps, it is recommended to turn them off for non-essential ones for a better battery life on Apple Watch.
+While you can keep notification alerts turned on for specific apps, it is recommended to turn them off for non-essential ones for better battery life on Apple Watch.

 You can also turn on Do Not Disturb mode on Apple Watch to turn off notifications.